BelgianBiodiversityPlatform/ifbl/data_import/README.rst

 2) For the others layers ("squares_per_species_and_time" and "squares4_per_species_and_time"), we have to use the "SQL views" features of geoserver.
 Here is the config details:

 NB: Take care when configuring Geoserver : SQL Views parameters (such as range_start and range_end) sometimes are messed up by the web interface
 NB2: Sometimes geoserver fails because it tries to access some postgis table.
-The database should be configured so that the SEARCH PATH includes gis
+The database should be configured so that the SEARCH PATH includes gis (this is done by the import script)

 For squares4_per_species_and_time, the config is  identic to squares_per_species_and_time, EXCEPT:
 - name of the layer (of course)